MoinZargar/video-notes-ai/README.md

 GOOGLE_CLIENT_SECRET=your-google-client-secret
 GITHUB_CLIENT_ID=your-github-client-id
 GITHUB_CLIENT_SECRET=your-google-client-secret
+GEMINI_PDF_NOTES_API_KEY=get-it-from-google-ai-studio
 ```

-> **Note**: The project uses two different Gemini API keys - one for notes generation and another for the chatbot.If you wish you can use a single key for both.
+> **Note**: The project uses three different Gemini API keys - one for video notes generation, one for the chatbot, and one for generating notes from PDFs.
+If you wish, you can use a single key for all three purposes.

 ### 🏃‍♂️ Running the Application